How To Avoid Insect And Mosquito Bites

 Liquid, creams, lotions and sticks are designed for skin application.

-DEET within products is measured in concentration levels, for example, 50% DEET, the lower the concentration of DEET the less effective the repellent will be.
-Products that contain DEET should be used with caution when applying to clothes as it can damage some materials or fabrics.
-If you are applying DEET products to children, then it should be applied with adult supervision.
+Repellents that contain DEET should be used with caution when applied to clothes as it will damage some materials or fabrics.
+If you are applying DEET products to children, then it should be applied with adult supervision and washed off once inside away from biting insects.

 USING INSECT REPELLENT SAFELY: